-The school was last inspected 11th April 2018 and we were pleased that all aspects were judged as “good”
+The school was last inspected between 4th and 5th October 2023 and we were pleased that all aspects were judged as “good”.

 View the Ofsted page about Malet Lambert, and all previous reports here.

 The full report is available here as a PDF.